jeejeelee/punica_triton_kernel/README.md

 ### 2.3 Testing(sgmv)
-- We didn't have much time, so we couldn't perform benchmarking like `bgmv`.
+- We couldn't perform benchmarking like `bgmv`.
 However, sgmv's benchmarking can be done in the same way as `bgmv`.
 #### Runing test script

 Then execute the following script to start the testing: